Fitness & Nutrition Support Inside Your Thailand Rehab Program

 If you arrive with strong cravings for sugar, we notice the pattern and help you swap in better options without judgement.
 If you have preferences, allergies, or food limits, we talk it through and keep it workable.

-If eating problems sit alongside substance use, anxiety, or depression, we can discuss fit and how nutrition support works alongside mental health treatment.
+If eating problems sit alongside substance use, anxiety, or depression, we can look at how nutrition support fits with mental health treatment and discuss whether Jintara is the right fit for you.

 - Consistent wake time: even after a rough night